-The logic supply, the motor supply, and the regulator output are monitored: the motor supply for overvoltage, and the regulator output and logic supply for undervoltage.
+The logic supply, the motor supply, and the regulator output are monitored: the motor supply, and the regulator output and logic supply for undervoltage.

-- If the motor supply voltage, V{BBA} and V{BBB}, goes above the VBB overvoltage threshold, the A4980 will disable the outputs and indicate the fault.
-When the motor supply voltage goes below the VBB overvoltage threshold, the outputs will be re-enabled and the fault flag removed.
-The fault bits in the diagnostic registers remain set until cleared by a diagnostic registers reset. - If the motor supply voltage, V{BBA} and V{BBB}, goes below the VBB undervoltage threshold, the A4980 will indicate the fault and reduce the VREG undervoltage threshold to the low level.
+• If the motor supply voltage, V{BBA} and V{BBB} , goes below the VBB undervoltage threshold, the A4979 will indicate the fault and reduce the VREG undervoltage threshold to the low level.
 When the motor supply voltage goes above the VBB undervoltage threshold, the VREG undervoltage threshold will be increased to the high level and the fault flag removed.
-The fault bits in the diagnostic registers remain set until cleared by a diagnostic registers reset. - If the output of the internal regulator, V{REG}, goes below the VREG undervoltage threshold, the A4980 will disable the outputs and indicate the fault.
+The fault bits in the diagnostic registers remain set until cleared by a diagnostic registers reset.

+- If the output of the internal regulator, V{REG} , goes below the VREG undervoltage threshold, the A4979 will disable the outputs and indicate the fault.
 When the regulator output rises above the VREG undervoltage threshold, the outputs will be re-enabled and the fault flag removed.
-The fault bits in the diagnostic registers remain set until cleared by a diagnostic registers reset. - If the logic supply voltage, V{DD}, goes below the VDD undervoltage threshold, then the outputs will be immediately disabled.
-When the logic supply rises above the VDD undervoltage threshold, the outputs will be enabled.
+The fault bits in the diagnostic registers remain set until cleared by a diagnostic registers reset. - If the logic supply voltage, V{DD} , goes below the VDD undervoltage threshold, the A4979 will be completely disabled except to monitor the V{DD} voltage level.
+When the logic supply voltage rises above the VDD undervoltage threshold, a power-on reset will take place and all registers will be reset to the default state.